 This five-year forecast maintains core services at the current level.
-Operations in SMC Fire are mostly provided by fire personnel, and of the total General Fund expenditures, personnel costs represent nearly 90%.
-In this forecast, increases for salaries and salary-related costs, such as overtime, are initially projected based on existing labor contracts or assumptions about the outcome of ongoing and future negotiations.
+Operations in SMC Fire are mostly provided by fire personnel, and of the total General Fund expenditures, personnel costs represent over 90%.
+In this forecast, increases for salaries and salary-related costs, such as overtime, are initially based on existing contractual agreements or assumptions about the outcome of ongoing and future negotiations.
 Beyond those contractual assumptions, salary increases are set based on modest increases.
-CalPERS pension contributions, another significant component of personnel costs, are projected based on the contribution rate forecast provided by CalPERS.
+CalPERS pension expenditures, another significant component of personnel costs, are projected in this forecast based on contribution rates that were assumed by CalPERS.
 These rates are then adjusted to factor in the employees' share of SMC Fire's contribution to CalPERS.

-To ensure service stability without putting a huge impact on the member agencies in the event of significant financial emergency, the General Fund will seek to establish a reserve that is reasonable and sufficent to provide flexiblity to meet the department's operational needs.
+To ensure service stability without putting a major impact on the member agencies in the event of significant financial emergency, the General Fund will seek to establish a reserve that is in line with our reserve policy.
 Funds will be set aside when, in any year, actual expenditures come in lower than actual revenues.

-At the close of fiscal year 2021-22, the fund balance dropped to \$0.55 million, but is expected to improve to \$1.6 million by the end of fiscal year 2022-23.
+The fund balance is estimated to drop down to \$0.3 million by the end of fiscal year 2023-24, which is primarily due to the increase in the cost of salaries and wages due to overtime for deployment and rising inflation.
 Actual expenditures and the level of fund balance will continue to be monitored in subsequent years to build on the reserve.
-SMC Fire's Reserve Policy has been modified to set a modest reserve requirement that reflects the member agencies' preference to retain resources in their respective agencies' ledgers and provide SMC Fire with a reasonable amount of resources to account for operational flexibility without having to request additional contributions during the fiscal year.